ibm-cloud-docs/api-handbook/design/robustness.md

   [requirement](https://datatracker.ietf.org/doc/html/rfc7230#section-3.2.1) that unknown HTTP headers be ignored.

-All the downsides listed for [silently ignoring invalid input](#sanitation-and-validation) also apply to ignoring extraneous input.
+All of the downsides listed for [silently ignoring invalid input](#sanitation-and-validation) also apply to ignoring extraneous input.

 Additionally, ignoring extraneous input causes particular hazards for evolving a service in a